 These improvements, completed in 2015, have enabled the Sid Williams Theatre to take its proper place as a destination venue and improve the quality of its attractions, allowing it to appeal to a wider audience.
 For example, the improvements have allowed the theatre to stage more ambitious productions, such as Vancouver Arts Club Theatre’s Avenue Q, as well as new dance and live theatre performances for the 2014-2015 season, attracting a broader regional audience and generating incremental economic benefits in the community.

-Island Coastal Economic Trust funded this project on 2015 through the Capital and Innovation program.
+Island Coastal Economic Trust approved funding for this project in 2015 through the Capital and Innovation program.